 Benefits of an Expunged Record

-The benefits of a criminal arrest record expunged or sealed are numerous.
-It is the only legal method to get your arrest record off the internet and give you the legal benefits found in the law.
+The benefits of a criminal arrest record expungement or sealing are numerous.
+It is the only legal method to get your official arrest record off the internet and give you the legal benefits found in the law.
+It is not a magic bullet, but it is the first and biggest step to moving on from a past arrest.

 After Your Criminal Record Is Expunged

 There are other options available that you can use to address problems with your criminal record.
 Not all issues have to be addressed by expungement.
 As a Florida Expungement Lawyer, I have helped people achieve their goals in alternative ways when eligibility issues arose.

 Correcting Your Record

 Juvenile arrest on your child’s criminal history?
 Will it affect his or her journey to adulthood, college, employment?
 Find out if a juvenile record expungement is something you should consider.

 Arrested by mistake?
 Sometimes people get arrested because their name is similar to someone else’s.
 Understand how a mistaken arrest can be administratively expunged.
 This is not for people whose case has gone to court.